apache/incubator-heron/website/content/docs/concepts/architecture.md

 * Topologies

-    `heron-executor` process is run for each container and is responsible for executing the Topology Master or Heron Instances (Bolt/Spout) that are assigned to the container.
+    `heron-executor` process is started for each container and is responsible for executing the Topology Master or Heron Instances (Bolt/Spout) that are assigned to the container.
 Note that the Topology Master is always executed on container 0.
 When `heron-executor` executes normal Heron Instances